Translate

 So I took the train from Dumbarton to Arbroath.
 They live in a village outside the town of

 Arbroath.
 I was pleasantly surprised when I stumbled upon a 17th century castle next door to their house.
-I have always known that Scotland has many castles but I did not know castles are so prolific there.
+I had always known that Scotland had many castles, but I did not realize how numerous they were.

 Colliston Castle